patriciogonzalezvivo/eyeo16/README.md

 ![](imgs/arteparasanarte.gif)

 Note:
-So at the very end of 2009, I was an expressive art therapist in Buenos Aires building a website for my bussines.
+At the very end of 2009, I was an expressive art therapist in Buenos Aires building a website for my business.
 The site was "arte para sanarte", which is a worldplay meaning "art to heal".
-I build it in Flash, and thanks to The Wayback Machine, I could recovery in GIF form : )
+I built it in Flash, and thanks to The Wayback Machine, I recovered it here in GIF form : )
-This is the second of MANY embarrassing things I’m going to show you, but it’s appropriate because this talk is going to be something of a spiral
+This is the second of a few embarrassing things I’m going to show you, but it’s appropriate because this talk is going to be something of a spiral.
-While I was building my site, I **needed to figure out how to work with XML files**...

 --